Amirparsa-Sal/Micro-Processor-Assembly-Lab/README.md

 - A BLE module for communicating with smartphones.

-- An Android applications for controlling the system (Play, pause, and change the music + controlling the LED)
+- An Android application for controlling the system (Play, pause, and change the music + controlling the LED)

 ![](./10-Final%20Project(Bluetooth%20Audio%20System)/result.jpeg)